karlcswanson/micboard/README.md

   influxdb

-# micboard - Wireless microphone monitoring tool
+# micboard
 Micboard is a monitoring tool for network enabled Shure wireless microphones.
 It is compatible with UHF-R, QLX-D, and ULX-D microphones.

-### Additional Hardware Support
+### Hardware Notes
-Axient, Axient Digital, and PSM1000 support will be added once hardware is available for testing.
+Axient Digital and PSM1000 support will be added once hardware is available for testing.

+##### QLX-D Firmware Bug Version 2.2.11

+A bug causes receivers running `2.2.11` to crash.
+The network stack of the QLX-D locks when the TCP protocol is used.
+Micboard works well with receivers rolled back to `2.1.5`.

 ## Interface
 ### Backgrounds